1) Fill out the online form. (Strongly preferred)

 Initially, all that we require is the application form.
 Feel free to use additional pages or attachments to list your published work and explain your emergency.
 A CV or resume is always helpful.

 During our review, we might send an email with a list of follow-up questions.
 We may request copies of tax forms, overdue bills, eviction notices, documentation of medical emergencies, or other items that can help explain your emergency.

 Please do not send writing samples or books.

-The review process typically takes 10-14 days.
-Approved aid can be sent to the recipient by check, Zelle, or PayPal.
+The review process typically takes 10-14 business days.
+Approved aid can be sent to the recipient by check, Zelle, or PayPal, all no-fee.
 (Check if your bank uses Zelle using this link.)

 Your information will be kept secure and confidential within the organization.

 Applications are reviewed on a rolling basis, as they come in.

 Unfortunately, we cannot expedite requests, as all applicants are facing urgent crises.
-In most cases, the review process is completed in under two weeks.
+In many cases, the review process is completed in 7-10 business days.

 The term “loan” emphasizes the Fund’s mission dating to its incorporation in 1917: Writers Helping Writers.

 Our “loans” are no-strings-attached, interest-free, and are not earned income, unlike most professional writing grants.
 They are not taxable and do not have to be reported to the IRS.
 Our assistance does not affect your ability to receive help from local or federal programs, including Social Security, Disability, SSI, and Medicare/Medicaid, and does not affect Unemployment/PUA benefits.

 Recipients must wait at least 12 months before applying again.
 Additional support is not guaranteed and the Fund is not in position to provide long-term support.

 We cannot provide “time to write” and our support cannot be used for professional expenses, e.g., a new computer, book publicity, hiring an editor, airline tickets to a residency, book tour costs, starting a business, theater production costs.